KotDCG/KotDCG.github.io/King of the Dead.md

 ## Setup

 1. Deal starting cards.
-Each person starts with Red Ace, 2, 3, 4 and Black A, 2, 3, 4. ( If playing with 3 players, deal a fourth player deck and set aside. )
+Each person starts with Red Ace, 2, 3, 4 and Black A, 2, 3, 4. ( If playing with 3 players, deal a fourth player and set aside. )
 2. Build the Parade.
-The Parade is the row of cards the player can buy to add to their deck.
+The Parade is the row of cards which the player can buy to add to their personal deck.
 Shuffle the remaining cards.
 Set the cards near the middle of the table - this is referred to as the Gate.
-Deal out 1 face down card (The Newcomer) next to the deck and 4 face up cards next to the facedown card.
-This will be the Parade: a row of cards which players can buy.
-At the end of the Parade, designate an area as a public discard.
+Deal out 1 face down card (The Newcomer) next to The Gate.
+Next, add 2 face-up cards next to the facedown card per player.
+This will be The Parade.
+At the end of the Parade, designate an area as a public discard pile.
 This is known as The Well.

    *Example:*